ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts/demo_preprocess.md

 ------------------------------------------------------------------------------------------------------------------------
 ##### Running Notes
+Initial Notes, the first few steps have `` and `` being saved to the REPO_DIR/demo/ which I think is dumb.
+I'll change them to be saved to the DATA_ROOTDIR when I change this into a script.

 - Run `download_demo_data_preprocessing.py` to download 4 JPEG2000 images of the demo brain.
   - Downloads the following files
   - Note: The user must create `STACK.ini` themselves for actual script.